fbkch/Cheatsheets/Mobile App Security.md

 - install uncover ipa in iCloud
 - delete old altstore, uncover from the phone
 - on laptop install: altserver, iCloud (not from Microsoft Store), iTunes
-- when launching altstore input the good location folder, open iCloud, iTunes at the same time (create an Apple ID if needed)
+- when launching altstore input the good location folder, open iCloud (and login), iTunes at the same time (create an Apple ID if needed)
 - disable firewall, verify no proxy set on phone
 - install uncover ipa on altstore app by clicking on +
 - then launch uncover on phone